 You probably know of GoFundMe as a platform for individuals running crowdfunding campaigns.
 What you may not know is that it also hosts nonprofit crowdfunding campaigns.
 It works more or less the same for a nonprofit as it does for individuals: quickly and easily set up a page telling your community why you’re raising funds and how much you hope to raise, then share!
 It takes just a couple of minutes to go from zero to launched.
 GoFundMe doesn’t have all the bells and whistles of some of the other fundraising platforms (ie: the branding isn’t white-labeled), but it’s a simple wat to run a single crowdfunding campaign.

-The only cost of GoFundMe is a 2.2% fee + 30 cents on each donation.
+The only cost of GoFundMe is a 2.2% fee + 30 cents on each online donation.
 It’s free to set up and run your campaign.

 - Mobile app